cerner/terra-core/packages/terra-breakpoints/docs/README.md

 ### Media Queries

-`terra-breakpoints` includes `_media-queries.scss`, which contains a set of SASS mixins that define media queries for the supported breakpoints.
+`terra-breakpoints` includes `_media-queries.scss`, which contains a set of Sass mixins that define media queries for the supported breakpoints.

 ```scss
 @import 'terra-breakpoints/media-queries';